n6ai/minze/docs/api/minze-element.md

 ### observedAttributes <Badge text="^1.0.0" />

 Observes attributtes on the element that are defined in `observedAttributes` array and updates any attribute properties defined by `attrs` accordingly.
-When an observed attribute changes, the `beforeAttributeChange` and `onAttributeChange` hooks are called.
+When an observed attribute changes, the `beforeAttributeChange` and `afterAttributeChange` hooks are called.

 ::: warning
 `observedAttributes` has to be a `static` property.